Splynter-Security/Threat-Modeling-GitBook/foundations/methodology.md

 # Methodology
 "Threat Modeling" isn't just a one-and-done activity.
-It's more a discipline consisting of several different steps and techniques to get a holistic overview of threat to a system and controls to manage these threats.
+It's more a discipline consisting of several different steps and techniques to get a holistic overview of risk to a system and controls to manage these threats.
 Threat modelling should actually be seen as a constant cyclic refinement of understanding.

-While there isn't 1 set agreed upon methodology for threat modeling, most literature [[1]](#references)[[2]](#references) describe similar phases in the overall lifecycle of a threat model.
+While there isn't one set agreed upon methodology for threat modeling, most literature [[1]](#references)[[2]](#references) describe similar phases in the overall lifecycle of a threat model.
 Making this a bit more concrete results in the following approach:
 ```
 Context Modeling -> Threat Identification -> Managing Controls
 ```

 The ideas behind this methodology are cross-layer, being both applicable at the architectural as well as the system layer.
-In what follows in the current section the individual phases will be explained at a high level.
-The next chapters will explore the phases more practically.

 ## Modeling
 The first step in threat modeling is to establish a context model of the system.